+- The Yorkshire and Humber Regional Spatial Strategy (RSS) was formally revoked on 22nd February 2.2 2013.
+Despite there no longer being any regional policy context for Calderdale, the RSS did provide key background evidence to the evolution of this Settlement Hierarchy methodology for Calderdale.
+Therefore details of the RSS context are retained below.

-- 2.2 The Yorkshire and Humber RSS takes these national principles further and provides a settlement strategy context for the region.
-This strategy identifies roles for the main towns and cities across the Yorkshire and Humber region.
+- The Yorkshire and Humber RSS (2008) took the national principles on sustainable development further 2.3 to provide a settlement strategy context for the region.
+The strategy identified roles for the main towns and cities across the Yorkshire and Humber region.
 The regional policy context was based upon a Regional Settlement Study, undertaken in 2004.
 This study considered a total of 233 settlements across the Yorkshire and Humber Region (the main cities of Leeds, Bradford, Hull and Sheffield were not studied).

-- 2.3 Each of the 233 settlements were scored against a range of criteria, primarily concerning the availability of services such as financial, education, leisure and health.
+- Each of the 233 settlements were scored against a range of criteria, primarily concerning the availability 2.4 of services such as financial, education, leisure and health.
 Each settlement was then provided with an aggregate score and ranked accordingly.
-The ranks (hierarchy) used were
+The ranks (hierarchy) used were:

 - Sub-regional centre;

-- Principal Centre;
+- Principal Centre; •

 - Local Service Centre; and

-- Basic Service Centre.
+- Basic Service Centre. •

-- 2.4 Within Calderdale Halifax and Brighouse were named as Sub-regional and Principal Centres respectively.
-Policies YH5 and YH6 of the emerging RSS indicate that these settlements should be the main foci for housing, employment, shopping, leisure, education, health and cultural activities and facilities within the district.
+- 2.5 Within Calderdale, Halifax and Brighouse were named as Sub-regional and Principal Centres respectively.
+Policies YH5 and YH6 of the now revoked RSS indicated that these settlements should be the main foci for housing, employment, shopping, leisure, education, health and cultural activities and facilities within the district.

-- 2.5 In addition to Halifax and Brighouse the following settlements were identified as Local Service Centres;
+- 2.6 In addition to Halifax and Brighouse, the following settlements within Calderdale were identified as Local Service Centres:

-- Elland
+- Elland •

-- Hebden Bridge
+- Hebden Bridge •

-- Hipperholme/ Lightcliffe
+- Hipperholme/ Lightcliffe •

 - Luddenden/ Luddenden Foot

 - Mytholmroyd

 - Rastrick

 - Ripponden

 - Southowram

-- Sowerby Bridge
+- Sowerby Bridge •

 - Stainland/ Holywell Green

 - Todmorden

 - West Vale/ Greetland

-- 2.6 Other than Halifax and Brighouse, none of the above settlements were formally translated into RSS and specifically referenced within RSS policy.
-It is therefore necessary for the LDF to formally identify the full
+- 2.7 Other than Halifax and Brighouse, none of the above settlements were formally translated into RSS and specifically referenced within RSS policy.
+It was therefore necessary for the Local Plan to formally identify the full settlement hierarchy for Calderdale.
+This included classifying Local Service Centres and Basic

-- settlement hierarchy for Calderdale.
-This includes classifying Local Service Centres and Basic Service Centres, whilst also identifying any other towns that the Council may feel warrant Principal Town status, should any settlement be deemed suitable for this purpose. - 2.7 Policy YH7 provides a policy context for Local Service Centres, which states they should retain and improve local services, and facilities, support economic diversification and meet locally generated needs for both market and affordable housing.
-The RSS also provides criteria relating to travel times to essential facilities by public transport.
-This has been done from two perspectives; for identifying accessibility of the whole of the population to a new destination, such as a school or hospital; and measuring the accessibility to various services from a new destination or origin, such as a potential housing site. - 2.8 These criteria will be most important during preparation of the LDF when assessing individual site allocations, however they have also been incorporated into this settlement hierarchy model where possible.
+Service Centres, whilst also identifying any other towns that the Council may feel warrant Principal Town status, should any settlement be deemed suitable for this purpose.

+- 2.8 Policy YH7 provided a policy context for Local Service Centres, which stated they should retain and improve local services, and facilities, support economic diversification and meet locally generated needs for both market and affordable housing.
+The RSS also provided criteria relating to travel times to essential facilities by public transport.
+This was done from two perspectives; for identifying accessibility of the whole of the population to a new destination, such as a school or hospital; and measuring the accessibility to various services from a new destination or origin, such as a potential housing site. - 2.9 These criteria were recognised as being the most important during preparation of the Local Plan when assessing individual site allocations, however they have also been incorporated into the Calderdale Settlement Hierarchy model where possible.